-- Analyse their personal identities, both private and social - Identify their different values, strengths and areas of professional interest - Articulate their personal statement and use it to craft an influential pitch Express themselves through various communication formats on different platforms
+- Analyze their personal identities by identifying their personal attributes, values, strengths and vision statement. - Articulate their personal statement and use it to craft an influential pitch. - Express themselves professionally on various social media platforms. - Write a well-structured professional business document.